openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 invoke a plugin to create the repository container on the appropriate node, and add a special API call that the post-receive hook of the repository would use to notify OpenShift of a new commit.
 The gear repo would have access to the user's public keys as they do today (potentially within a separate gear group).
-During a prepare, OpenShift would extract the source for the application into the cartridge image.
+During a build, OpenShift would extract the source for the application into the cartridge image.

 Another consequence of write-once gears is that application environment should exist outside any